-We accept each child as an individual and adapt the curriculum to meet his/hers specific needs.
+We accept each child as an individual and adapt the curriculum to meet his/her specific needs.
 Our aim is for students to reach their full potential, allowing them to participate in school, home and community life, to the maximum of their ability.

-The subjects taught to all students include:
+The subjects taught to all students (Primary) are:

 Social, Environmental and Scientific Education (S.E.S.E.): History; Geography; Science.

 Social and Personal and Health Education (S.P.H.E.).

-· Arts Education: Visual Arts; Music; Drama.
+The Arts Education: Visual Arts; Music; Drama.